-Here at Bartec Auto ID, we are committed to maintaining the trust and confidence of our website visitors and clients
+Here at Bartec Municipal, we are committed to maintaining the trust and confidence of our website visitors and clients

 The regulation is a law on information and data protection and privacy for all individuals within the European Union and the United Kingdom.
 It also addresses the export of personal information and data outside the EU.
 The GDPR aims primarily to give control to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU and the United Kingdom.
 The GDPR replaces the 1995 Data Protection Directive and the Data Protection Act 1998.

 All Information collected and stored will be utilised within the operational requirements of our business operations.

 The GDPR offers specific rights in relation to information and how it is utilised.
 We have appointed a Data Protection Officer (DPO) to process all requests relating to your rights.
 Our declaration on information we will collect is that it will be utilised in the normal course of business at our company to allow for the processing and fulfilment of your order or contract allowing us to deliver our project, products and services.

 We will only collect basic personal information and data about you, such as your name, work address, email address and job title.